evhub/coconut/DOCS.md

 #### Optional Arguments

 ```
   -h, --help            show this help message and exit
   -v, --version         print Coconut and Python version information
   -t version, --target version
                         specify target Python version (defaults to universal)
   -i, --interact        force the interpreter to start (otherwise starts if no
                         other command is given) (implies --run)
   -p, --package         compile source as part of a package (defaults to only
                         if source is a directory)
   -a, --standalone      compile source as standalone files (defaults to only
                         if source is a single file)
   -l, --line-numbers, --linenumbers
                         add line number comments for ease of debugging
   -k, --keep-lines, --keeplines
                         include source code in comments for ease of debugging
   -w, --watch           watch a directory and recompile on changes
   -r, --run             execute compiled Python
   -n, --no-write, --nowrite
                         disable writing compiled Python
   -d, --display         print compiled Python
   -q, --quiet           suppress all informational output (combine with
                         --display to write runnable code to stdout)
   -s, --strict          enforce code cleanliness standards
   --no-tco, --notco     disable tail call optimization
   -c code, --code code  run Coconut passed in as a string (can also be piped
                         into stdin)
   -j processes, --jobs processes
                         number of additional processes to use (defaults to 0)
                         (pass 'sys' to use machine default)
   -f, --force           force overwriting of compiled Python (otherwise only
                         overwrites when source code or compilation parameters
                         change)
   --minify              reduce size of compiled Python
   --jupyter ..., --ipython ...
                         run Jupyter/IPython with Coconut as the kernel
                         (remaining args passed to Jupyter)
   --mypy ...            run MyPy on compiled Python (remaining args passed to
                         MyPy) (implies --package)
   --argv ...            set sys.argv to source plus remaining args for use in
                         Coconut script being run
   --tutorial            open Coconut's tutorial in the default web browser
   --documentation       open Coconut's documentation in the default web
                         browser
   --style name          Pygments syntax highlighting style (or 'none' to
                         disable) (defaults to COCONUT_STYLE environment
-                      variable, if it exists, otherwise 'default')
+                        variable if it exists, otherwise 'default')
+  --history-file path   Path to history file (or '' for no file) (defaults to
+                        COCONUT_HISTORY_FILE environment variable if it
+                        exists, otherwise '~\.coconut_history')
   --recursion-limit limit, --recursionlimit limit
                         set maximum recursion depth in compiler (defaults to
                         2000)
   --verbose             print verbose debug output
   --trace               print verbose parsing data (only available in coconut-
                         develop)
 ```

 ### Coconut Scripts